jay0x5/Aveon/Package/README.md

 2. **EncCat**: EncCat is basically Encrypted CAT which we stored on user's device during Registeration process.

-3. **uuid**: UUID is again basically anything which uniquely identifies a user, in case of apps which have access to system informtion UUID can be Hardware UUID and for websites it can be browser UUID.
+3. **uuid**: UUID is again basically anything which uniquely identifies a user, in case of apps which have access to system information UUID can be Hardware UUID and for websites it can be browser UUID or anything else which is permanent on browser.

 4. **CutUUIDFrom**: The parameter to be given by the developer for deciding from which index to begin UUID slicing.